H. Gabriel Murphy: Opposed team's move to Twin Cities

 By the time Clark Griffith died at age 85 in October 1955, he had acquired an additional eight percent of the team's stock and owned 52 percent of its shares.
 His nephew Calvin and niece Thelma Griffith Haynes each inherited half of their uncle's majority stake and together they assumed control of the franchise, with Calvin becoming the Senators' president and de facto general manager.
 He and Murphy soon began to clash over the floundering team's management.
 The Senators' front office included three of Griffith's brothers, plus Thelma and her husband, Joe Haynes.
 The Senators lost over 90 games for five consecutive seasons (1955–59) and finished in last place for three successive seasons (1957–59).
 Murphy wanted Griffith to relinquish his general manager duties and hire an outsider to run the team's baseball operations; Griffith flatly refused.
 In protest, Murphy resigned as the Senators' treasurer and member of the board of directors in 1956.

 Their disagreements intensified when Griffith began entertaining offers from cities wishing to lure the Senators from Washington.
 In the autumn of 1960, when after protracted negotiations with Twin Cities officials the team finally moved, Murphy filed suit in federal court seeking to block the transfer.
 He battled Griffith in court for eight years and tried unsuccessfully to have a summons served on Griffith in the District of Columbia.
 When the Twins won the 1965 American League pennant (with Murphy still the club's largest minority shareholder), the threat kept Griffith from attending the flag-clinching game, played at D.C.
 Stadium September 26 against the expansion Washington Senators club created to assuage official Washington for Griffith's 1960 abandonment.
+Murphy did gain one benefit over Griffith due to his forced absence, he was able to celebrate with the Twins in the pennant winning clubhouse.